Search site

 There is a reason that randomized double-blind studies are used to determine the efficacy of therapies – personal experience is unreliable.
 Please don’t tell us that your woo therapy worked because you felt better just after you were treated, unless you can explain why the improvement you experienced could not possibly be due to one of the following:

-Also, please see this list or this list of additional fallacious arguments to avoid, as well as this list of Doggerel to avoid.
+Also, please see this list or this list of additional fallacious arguments to avoid.
 Trust me, we have heard and debunked all these arguments more times than we like to remember.
 So unless you can explain why these arguments are not fallacious, you might want to avoid using them and embarrassing yourself.
-Up to you though.
+Again, this is entirely up to you.

 Comments